-The best ultrasonic pest repellers can help with your home pest control game plan.
-These products produce electromagnetic and ultrasonic sound waves to confuse and irritate pests, causing them to leave the controlled area.
+Instead, ultrasonic pest repellers produce electromagnetic and ultrasonic sound waves to confuse and irritate pests, causing them to flee.
 Some models plug into your home’s electrical outlets, while others use solar energy to charge built-in batteries to power their pest control.

 These products can be effective against mice, rats, moles, snakes, bugs, and even cats and dogs (certain products only).
 If you’re looking to avoid traps and poisons in your home, this guide will help you choose the best ultrasonic pest repeller for your needs.